 Pool/spa inspections must be carried out by a registered building surveyor or building inspector such as those employed by Council or a private provider of your choosing.

 What happens next?

-After we receive your online booking request, an invoice will be issued to you via email within two business days.
+After we receive your online booking request, an invoice will be issued to you via email within five business days.
 This will also confirm the date and time of the inspection.